 When she woke in the morning, Sakura dove into the cold lake, scattering the fish.
 She worked her fingers through her hair and scrubbed the dirt from underneath her fingernails.
+Swearing and shivering, she worked as fast as she could.
 Skin tingling and clean, she hauled herself out of the water.
+Wringing all the water out of her hair was the hardest part.
 She dried herself off, put on the fresh, clean white uniform buried deep in her rucksack, and spent several minutes brushing Kaze and plaiting his mane.

 Then they headed up the mountain in a brisk trot.
 Sakura's thighs tightened around Kaze's sides as she stared up at the gleaming palace.
 Kaze felt this change and let out a low noise of anxiety too.
 Eyes widening, Sakura turned her gaze back to him.

 "Don't worry.
 You have nothing to fear," she murmured in a low voice as she stroked his neck.